Do Pedestrians Always Have the Right of Way in Texas?

 • Keep a record: Maintain a record of all medical treatments, hospital visits, and any other expenses related to the accident.
 This can be beneficial if you decide to pursue a personal injury claim.

 • Engage legal counsel: It’s advisable to seek legal advice from an attorney who specializes in personal injury law or pedestrian accidents.
-The pedestrian accident lawyers at Thompson Law are ready to provide guidance and represent your interests in any legal proceedings.
+The Texas pedestrian accident lawyers at Thompson Law are ready to provide guidance and represent your interests in any legal proceedings.
 Contact us today for a FREE CONSULTATION if you or a loved one were the victim of a pedestrian accident.

 Remember, while Texas traffic laws protect the rights of pedestrians, it’s important to know what to do if an accident occurs.
 Following these steps can aid in any legal proceedings and ensure you receive the compensation you deserve.